nucleuscloud/neosync/docs/docs/guides/neosync-local-dev.md

 ## Setup with Tilt

 Developing with Kubernetes via Tilt is also an option, however it is a bit more setup and is heavier.
-The benefits of this are that it allows you to develop more closely to what a k8s production environment could look like.d
+The benefits of this are that it allows you to develop more closely to what a k8s production environment could look like.

+> Note: This was our original way of developing Neosync but we have transitioned to a docker compose setup for development.
+> If you're trying this and run into issues. please reach out to us on Discord.

 ### Docker Desktop